 To succeed in implementing this use case, you need the following dependencies, resources, and information.

 How to use Splunk software for this use case

 This playbook terminates the process spawned by the W3WP process.
-Then, the format block creates SPL to search Splunk Phantom for any child processes of the process identified in the detection.
-Splunk Phantom runs the Splunk search to find the process IDs of child processes that were run.
+Then, the format block creates SPL to search Splunk SOAR for any child processes of the process identified in the detection.
+Splunk SOAR runs the Splunk search to find the process IDs of child processes that were run.
 Finally, the playbook runs the terminate process command for any child processes that were found in the previous search.
 To use the playbook:

 - Run the W3WP Spawning Shell detection in the HAFNIUM Group analytic story in Splunk Enterprise Security.

 - Enable the Send to Phantom Adaptive Response Action in the Enterprise Security correlation search.
 After a web shell is written, the detection sends the event to Splunk SOAR.